johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-07-shiki-twoslash-docusaurus-and-me.md

 It's worth drawing out that shiki-twoslash is actually two things combined:

-- [Shiki](https://github.com/shikijs/shiki) is VS Code's syntax highlighter packaged for running in a web browser and statically via Node.js.
+1. [Shiki](https://github.com/shikijs/shiki) is VS Code's syntax highlighter packaged for running in a web browser and statically via Node.js.
-- Twoslash can pile on top of that and enrich TypeScript / JavaScript code blocks using the same compiler APIs as VS Code to provide type-driven hover information, accurate errors and type callouts.
+2. Twoslash can pile on top of that and enrich TypeScript / JavaScript code blocks using the same compiler APIs as VS Code to provide type-driven hover information, accurate errors and type callouts.

+To be as clear as possible, using shiki-twoslash will:
+- use Shiki to perform syntax highlighting for your code samples
+- use twoslash *as well* (where you have used the ` twoslash` suffix in your code sample) to enrich TS / JS code samples with more hovery type-based goodness.

+A truly exciting thing about shiki-twoslash is that it does the work at build time; the result being syntax highlighted code samples with *no reliance* that the user can run JavaScript!
 So bringing these things together we can have beautiful code samples, which in the case of TS / JS are super powered!

 ## shiki-twoslash meet Docusaurus